Best Passport Photo Apps 2026: 10 Apps Tested for State Dept Rules

 Is there a free passport photo app?

-Several apps offer free basic features, including Snap2Pass (free photo capture, $4.99 for AI validation).
-The completely free option is using your phone's camera directly, but you lose compliance checking.
+Several apps offer affordable options, including Snap2Pass (starting at $9.95, with AI Expert Validated photos at $14.95).
+The completely free option is using your phone's camera directly, but you lose compliance checking — and you can take your Snap2Pass photo from the comfort of home without driving anywhere.

 Can I use an AI-generated passport photo?